KushagraKatiyar06/SteamSearch/README.md

 # -p 8080:18080 maps the container's internal port (18080) to your host's port (8080).
 docker run -p 8080:18080 steamsearch
 ```

-## Project Structure
-The project has a clean and logical structure, with all core C++ files in the root directory and the front end in a separate folder.

-/SteamSearch
-├── public/
-│   └── index.html
-├── Dockerfile
-├── CLI.cpp # need to adjust cmake targets for this to work, this is the command line appliaction without frontend
-├── algorithms_B.cpp
-├── algorithms_B.h
-├── CMakeLists.txt
-├── cosineSimilarity.cpp
-├── cosineSimilarity.h
-├── decoder.txt
-├── games.json
-├── Game.cpp
-├── Game.h
-├── jaccardsSimilarity.cpp
-├── jaccardsSimilarity.h
-├── main.cpp
-├── minHash.cpp
-├── minHash.h
-├── multiFeatureSimilarity.cpp
-├── multiFeatureSimilarity.h
-├── RapidFuzzie.cpp
-├── RapidFuzzie.h
-├── readJson.cpp
-├── readJson.h
-└── tags.txt